jschuemann/nBio_docs/index.rst

 .. note::
-    TOPAS-nBio currently works with TOPAS release 3.6.1 and newer release.
+    New Release, v2.0!

 .. note::
-    TOPAS-nBio is now released as version v1.0!
+    TOPAS-nBio is now released as version v2.0!
+    TOPAS-nBio currently works with TOPAS release 3.8 and newer release.
+    Important updates:
+        Geometry:
+            - New geometries added
+            - DNA has been updated
+            - Hi-C geometry for nucleus available
+        Scoring:
+            - New scoring system
+            - New method to score indirect damage to bases
+        Chemistry:
+            - IRT has been included
+            - Additional scorers for G-values were added
+        Biology:
+            - DaMaRiS has been integrated.

+        In addition, this release includes several fixes and improvements.

     The code is available at:
     https://github.com/topas-nbio/TOPAS-nBio/releases/tag/v1.0